MGarzonio/SocialMusic/README.md

 Description:
   Application designed for musicians.
 Social network where you can publish posts, search for users based on genres and musical instruments of interest.
-  Once found, you can chat, view the profile and location of users.
+  Once found, you can chat with, view the profile and location of users.

+Future update:
+  - Login with the main social networks such as facebook and google